nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 116. What two commands can be used to create a service from file my.service.yml?
 ```
-$ kubectl apply -f my.service.yml OR kubectl create -f my.service.yml
+$ kubectl apply -f my.service.yml
+$ kubectl create -f my.service.yml
 ```
-117. If I have a ConfigMap .yaml with value metadata.name: db-confg, what value in a pod .yaml will link to this ConfigMap?
+117. If I have a ConfigMap .yaml file with the value 'metadata.name: db-confg', what value in a pod .yaml file will link to this ConfigMap?
 ```
+* The command is paired with a specific variable name to load one variable:

-spec.spec.env[].valueFrom.configMapKeyRef.key: db-confg  OR  spec.spec.env[].envFrom.configMapRef.name: db-confg
+spec.spec.env[].valueFrom.configMapKeyRef.key: db-confg

+// OR

-The first command is paired with a specific variable name to load one variable.
-The second is used to load all variables from a ConfigMap.
+* The command is used to load all variables from a ConfigMap.

+spec.spec.env[].envFrom.configMapRef.name: db-confg
 ```
 118. What command will show a pod’s .yaml file?
 ```